ChristosGkovaris/Unity-3D-Maze-Game/README.md

 Welcome to the "Unity 3D Maze Game" repository, an interactive 3D game designed as a learning project for the course Computer Graphics and Interaction Systems.
 This project explores fundamental concepts in game development using Unity and C# scripting.
 The final grade of the project is  out of .

-## Project Overview
+## Game Overview
-The game is a 3D maze-based adventure where players control a character, "Treasure Bob," to navigate through a maze, collect treasures, and avoid traps.
+The game is a 3D maze-based adventure where players control a character, "Treasure Bob" to navigate through a maze, collect treasures, and avoid traps.
 The project emphasizes gameplay mechanics, object interactions, and visual/audio enhancements to create an engaging experience.

 ## Key Features